 Other features of the devices include:

-- Customizable configuration features such as multiple configurations to suit different production requirements
+- Customizable configurations to suit different production requirements

 - Multiple heat zone configurations

-- Programmable controls for factors like temperature and time
+- Programmable controls for factors such as temperature and time

 - Air blower configurations for forced air models such as an “air curtain” or rotating blower